 - you need a protection from abuse order

-Volunteer Lawyer's Project
+Maine Volunteer Lawyers Project

 Maine Lawyer Referral and Information Service

 For a $25 fee, the Maine Lawyer Referral and Information Service can refer you to a lawyer in your area for a one half hour consultation or review of your paperwork.
 This service is approved and supported by the Maine State Bar Association.
 If the consultation goes over the half hour, or if you decide to hire the lawyer, you will need to negotiate fees and payment arrangements.
+If you think you can afford something but not "full representation," you can ask for a referral to a lawyer who offers "limited representation" or "unbundled services," to get help wtih a specific part of your cases or answers to specific questions.

 Penquis Law Project